Deoul/screen_parser/README.md

-screen parser v1.0
+screen parser v1.0 by 7eliassen

 en

 screen parser allows you to download photos from lightshot site

-you need to run screen parser.py file
+you need just run screen parser.py file

 in order to determine the number of photos, you must pass the argument via cmd (default = 25)